 As most of you have heard, a new county directive has been put in place regarding wearing face masks in public.
 Because of the recent upswing of cases reported, we want to be mindful of the health and safety of all concerned and comply with the CDC guidelines.
 Following communications with the Diocese, we have determined that those churches in incorporated and unincorporated Orange County will be required to comply with the Order mandated by Mayor Demings.
-The new Order becomes effective June 20.
+The new Order has been effective since June 20.

 Thank you to all those who of you are already complying with the CDC guidelines.

-Beginning with all Masses this weekend, June 20 & 21, ALL PARISHIONERS attending services at Holy Family will be required to wear a face mask during the celebration of Mass.
+ALL PARISHIONERS attending services at Holy Family will be required to wear a face mask during the celebration of Mass.

 We invite you to continue to pray for those affected by COVID-19, and for the healing that is needed to move past this pandemic.
 We truly appreciate your cooperation as we try to keep our community and those around us healthy.